hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 * `node_count` -
   (Optional)
   The number of nodes in the Kubernetes Engine cluster that will be used to run this environment.
+This field is supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.

 * `node_config` -
   (Optional)